AjNavneet/Moving-Autoregressive-TimeSeries-Forecasting-SensorData/readme.md

 - **Readme.md**: This file, providing instructions and explanations about the project.
 - **requirements.txt**: Specifies required dependencies.
 - **src**: Contains the source code files, including the main engine file and modules for the machine learning pipeline.

 ---

-## Key Concepts Explored

-- Understanding the importance of time series analysis.
-- Knowledge of different types of time series data.
-- Awareness of the components of a time series.
-- Ability to assess stationarity in time series data.
-- Interpretation of ACF and PACF plots for modeling.
-- Building MA and AR models.
-- Hands-on experience in preprocessing time series data.
-- Exploratory Data Analysis skills.
-- Evaluating model performance using RMSE.

----

-# Time Series

-Time series is a sequence of information which attaches a time period to each value.
-The value can be pretty much anything measurable.
-It depends on time in some way, like prices, humidity or number of people.
-As long as the values we record are unambiguous, any medium could be measured with Time series.
-There aren't any limitations regarding the total time span of our Time series.
-It could be a minute, a day, a month or even a century.
-All we need is a starting and an ending point.

----